-$${apple, pear} = {pear, apple}$$ .
+$${apple, pear} = {pear, apple}.$$

 To summarize, a set is an abstract structure that can hold an arbitrary number of (even infinitely many) distinct objects.
 But, except for the one-letter name, this still does not sound like a real mathematical concept.

-Therefore, the first thing we want to formalize when talking about sets is the notion of membership, that is, what it means for a set to contain an object or not.
-This has already been briefly mentioned in Cantor's definition, now we want to turn the vague sentence into a mathematical definition.
+Therefore, we want to take a more formal approach to defining sets.